 Ideas for More Fillings & Flavors

 This is where you can get as creative as you’d like with your chocolate-covered dates!
-Fill them up with nuts, nut butters and all sorts, or keep it simple with just a chocolate shell.
+Fill them up with nuts, butters (hazelnut butter, almond butter, cashew butter etc) and all sorts, or keep it simple with just a chocolate shell.

 - Snickers Bar: Stuff dates with peanut butter and chopped peanuts.